Our research is editorially independent but we may earn a commission for purchases made through our links.

 Fall is one of the best times to travel.
 With the kids back in school, you can often enjoy popular destinations without the big crowds.
-In most places, the weather is mild, and as it’s outside of the peak season, and destinations are often cheaper in fall too.
+In most places, the weather is mild, and as it’s outside of the peak season, destinations are often cheaper in fall too.
 Of course, with many travelers catching on to the benefits of traveling in autumn, you’ll want to book some of the most unforgettable destinations ASAP to avoid disappointment.

 YOU'RE ALL SET!